Finding houses to flip involves two parts: selecting a market and finding a specific property. Let’s take these on one at a time.

 That said, as with any source, you can find houses to flip among short sales, so don’t count them out.
 Ask a real estate agent about short sale listings and look for phrases such as "subject to bank approval," "pre-foreclosure," "third-party review required," and "pre-approved by bank"—they indicate a home is being sold short.

-The most traditional way to find (and list) a house for sale is via the Multiple Listing Service (MLS) website.
-MLS is a service that allows sellers to post listings to many different sites and aggregators all across the internet, and buyers to search across thousands of real estate agent listings quickly and efficiently.
-If a house is being sold, chances are that it’s listed on the MLS website.
+The most traditional way to find (and list) a house for sale is via the Multiple Listing Service (MLS).
+MLS is a service that allows sellers to post listings to many different aggregators and websites to find houses all across the internet, enabling buyers to search across thousands of real estate agent listings quickly and efficiently.
+If a house is being sold, chances are that it’s listed on MLS.

 The main downside of finding houses to flip on the MLS is the high level of competition you will face as a buyer.
 Given the thousands of people using the service, homes priced under market value are snapped up very quickly, so it’s hard to find a property which truly presents a unique opportunity.
 Also, you have to be a realtor to access the MLS, which means joining your local Realtor Association.
 These associations will require fees, about $1,000 or so a year.

 Tools such as FindMotivatedSellersNow, PropStream, and Rebo Gateway aggregate and curate publicly available data (post office, utility, MLS, public transfer), and create “propensity to sell” models which help predict when a homeowner may be willing to sell his or her property.
 Once an opportunity has been identified, these service providers allow you to send targeted mail and marketing collateral directly to potential sellers.
-Check out their websites to look for houses and to get more information.
+Check out their websites for more info.

 The most well-known seller direct platform is HomeVestors.
 You’ll probably recognize their “We Buy Ugly Houses” marketing slogan from billboards and commercials all around the country.
 HomeVestors is a franchise with a variety of one-time, recurring, and transactional fees.
 In return, you’ll get access to a wide breadth and depth of real estate expertise, an extensive network, and marketing capabilities which you can use to make offers on homes across the country.
 LendingHome also offers exclusive terms and pricing to HomeVestors franchisees, including leverage up to 100% of the cost basis.